Councillors And Residents Celebrate As Swinemoor Development Is Canned

 “There is little doubt that this is a victory for people power.
 We wrote to hundreds of residents in the Model Farm and Swinemoor areas nearest to the proposed development and they told us in no uncertain terms that Beverley doesn’t need the noise, congestion, and general misery that a development like this would bring.
 We put all these points to planning officers, who have chosen to listen to the people, and we thank them for that.”

-Cllr Linda Johnson, , said:
+Cllr Linda Johnson, Mayor of Beverley, said:

 “This development would have had a devastating impact on the local wildlife and on the green and pleasant Swinemmoor pasture.
-People are absolutely fed up with the countryside being carved up to accommodate joints and all-night drive thru’s such as this.
+People are absolutely fed up with the countryside being carved up to accommodate fast food joints and all-night drive thru’s such as this.
 Beverley can do without his sort of thing.
 And having something like this next to the hospital would have added insult to injury.

 Cllr Dave Boynton said: